 Now the ALS Association could have sent out the fanciest fundraising package ever, considering the cash it has raised recently, but it knows that I and other donors want every penny possible to go to the treatment and cure of this devastating disease.
 Thus, the stark letter, the simple packaging, and the focus on bringing home just how awful it is to be diagnosed with ALS.

 I’m pretty sure the copywriter of that letter knows Jeff Brooks…maybe it is Jeff Brooks.
 Jeff wrote the best book on fundraising copy ever.
-(See my review of The Fundraiser’s Guide to Irresistible Communications here.)
+(See a sample of Jeff's advice here.)

 Jeff's rules of good fundraising copy are exhibited all through the ALS letter.
 Such as:

 - That logos and fancy packaging mean nothing if you can’t reach the emotions of a donor

 - That you have to show what is at stake (in this letter, I’m at stake.
 I could develop ALS)

 - That people respond to one person at a time, not a multitude (in this letter I’m the person, but a small insert in the package also told the story of another person living with ALS)